APT Executive Board

 The core mission of the APT is to promote good communication and cooperative working relationships among the community, school and home.
 We work to enhance the educational experience through school-based programs, organized and implemented by parent volunteers.
 These programs are predominantly funded by APT dues.
 District 67 schools include Cherokee, Everett, and Sheridan elementary schools, as well as Deer Path Middle School.

-who were not included in our 2015-16 Student Directory can create their family account and join the APT at www.lfapt67.org.
+New families who were not included in our Student Directory can create their family account and join the APT at www.APTDirectory67.org.

-Current District 67 families can purchase memberships and update their family information using the link emailed to them from firstname.lastname@example.org during the summer.
-Please email us if you did not receive it.
+Current District 67 families can purchase memberships and update their family information using the link emailed to them during the summer.
+Please email us at APTDirectory67@gmail.com if you did not receive it.